vanand88/thread-safe-hashmap/README.md

 Supports table resizing

-A main program is included that tests map functionality
+A main program is included that tests hashmap functionality

 Use make command to build, options: prep (creates output directories), debug, release, clean: default is release